A Market Timing Report based on the 02-01-2019 Close, published Saturday, February 2nd, 2019…

 Survey Says!
-Sentiment of individual investors (AAII.com) showed a Bull minus Bear percentage spread of +7.98% vs. -1.85%.
-This does not change my stance on sentiment from last week.
-Read what I said HERE (scroll past the SP500 Index chart).
+Sentiment of individual investors (AAII.com) showed a Bull minus Bear percentage spread of +0.00% this week vs. +5.34% last week.
+I’ve never seen +0.00% before.

 |Thurs.
 12 am CT close to poll|

 Russell 2000 U.S. Small Cap Index (click chart to enlarge; IWM, RUT):

 The Gold ETF (click chart to enlarge the chart; GLD): Look at the strength of the Gold Trend!

 U.S. 10 Year Treasury Note Yield (click chart to enlarge; TNX, IEF, TYX, TLT, TBF): Note the bounce up off the down trend line!